What Are Agentic AI Systems and How Is SAP Using Them?

 Is Your Organisation Ready for Agentic AI?

-Enterprise AI has reached a point where systems don’t just support workflows — they help run them.
+Enterprise AI has reached the point where systems don’t just support workflows.
+They help run them.
 SAP already has 34,000 customers using Business AI (SAP News Center, 2025), and Joule adoption grew ninefold throughout 2025 (Futurum Group, 2026).
 This isn’t happening in the future.
 It’s happening now.

 FAQ